Aguiar575/Currency-ConvertEX/README.md

 ## Technologies Used

 [Phoenix framework](https://phoenixframework.org), was used for being lightweight, brings the essential libraries for building applications. <br/>
-The project was planned as a simple development, up to 7 days of construction, the API was built based on the MVC architecture pattern. <br/>
+The project was planned as a simple development, up to 7 days of construction. <br/>
-The project layers follows the phoenix directory pattern, to find out more just access the [structure documentation](https://hexdocs.pm/phoenix/directory_structure.html). <br/>
+The API was built based on the MVC architecture pattern, and project layers follows the phoenix directory pattern, to find out more just access the [structure documentation](https://hexdocs.pm/phoenix/directory_structure.html). <br/>
 <br/>
 The main libraries used in the project are: <br/>
 - [logger_file_backend](https://hexdocs.pm/logger_file_backend/readme.html): used to save error logs to a separate file.